 1992: The World Health Organisation declassifies homosexuality as a mental illness.

-2000: Section 28 was repealed in Scotland.
-In 2003 England, Wales, and Northern Ireland followed suit.
+2000: Section 28 is repealed in Scotland.
+In 2003 England, Wales, and Northern Ireland follow suit.
 Read my experience as a primary school teacher in the shadow of the Section 28 here.

-2001: The ban on lesbian, gay, and bisexual people serving in the army was lifted by UK Government.
+2001: The ban on lesbian, gay, and bisexual people serving in the army is lifted by UK Government.

-2002: Same sex couples in the UK received equal rights for adoption as straight couples.
-However non-binary folks are still not able to marry.
-Check out the film here, to learn more.
+2002: Same-sex couples in the UK received equal rights for adoption as straight couples.
+However, non-binary folks are still not able to marry.
+Check out the film below, to learn more.

-2004: The Gender Recognition Act passed, which allows transgender people legally identify with their ‘chosen’ gender, as well as acquire a new birth certificate.
+2004: The Gender Recognition Act is passed, allowing transgender people to legally identify with their ‘chosen’ gender, as well as acquire a new birth certificate.

 2010: The Equality Act 2010 adds gender reassignment as a protected characteristic.